Discipline or Abuse? The Fine Line Parents Must Walk When Raising a Child

 If we take the statute’s provisions at face value, all types of physical discipline are illegal.
 However, the US is a place in which parents are free to raise their children how they see fit; by making all forms of physical discipline – including spanking – illegal, the law is essentially limiting parenting rights.

-At The Baez Law Firm, our Miami domestic violence attorneys protect the wrongly accused.
-If you were charged with child abuse for disciplining your child, you need the help of an aggressive attorney who will prove lack of malice or harmful intent.
+At The Baez Law Firm, our Miami domestic violence lawyers protect the wrongly accused.
+If you were charged with child abuse for disciplining your child, you need the help of an aggressive lawyer who will prove lack of malice or harmful intent.
 Do not risk going to jail for simply raising your child.
 Call 800-588-BAEZ now to schedule your free consultation.